nabdeep-patel/image-qa/README.md

 Prompt is not mandatory, without the prompt the model will describe the provided image

 ## Model Details
 🔍 **Generative Model:** Google's GenerativeAI API powers the bot to understand and generate responses based on the provided input image and prompt.
-The model used is <span style="background-color: black; color: white; padding: 2px;">Gemini Pro Vision</span> and optimized for image-related question answering tasks.
+The model used is `Gemini Pro Vision` and optimized for image-related question answering tasks.

 ## Connect with Me
 🚀 If you liked my content, Please star this repository and use it in your projects by forking it.
 It will keep me motivated and help me provide better contents.